-RECIPE IDEA: Gluten Free Dairy Free White Bread Tastes Like BREAD
+Gluten Free Dairy Free White Bread tastes like real BREAD.

-Hi.
-It’s Lois at Recipe Idea Shop, telling you about my recent adventures in making Gluten Free Dairy Free White Bread.
+If you are gluten free, I know you know what I mean.
+Most gluten free bread doesn't taste like real bread.
+Let me tell you about my recent adventures in making Gluten Free Dairy Free White Bread.
 I could eat this bread all day long.
-It actually tastes a lot like homemade regular bread.
-The texture is just a little different, a bit more gummy, but really good.
+The texture is just a little different than wheat bread, a bit more gummy, but really good.
 I am so thrilled to be able to eat good bread again.

-When you put the dough in the loaf pan, it’s a sticky, gloppy mess, similar to Banana Bread dough.
-The crust doesn’t get quite as brown as homemade wheat bread, The Best Basic White Bread, but it’s still crusty and delicious.
-Spraying the top of the bread with baking spray helps it to brown, though.
-For the two loaves here, I drizzled on some olive oil before baking.
-For my latest loaf, which browned better, I simply sprayed some baking spray over the top before putting it in the oven.
+When you put the dough in the loaf pan, it's a sticky, gloppy mess, similar to Banana Bread dough.
+The crust doesn't get quite as brown as homemade wheat bread, but it's still crusty and delicious.
+Spraying the top of the bread with baking spray helps it to brown.

 If you are good at cutting homemade bread, you might get 20 slices from a loaf.
 If you have my cutting skills, it's likely you will get about 18 slices.

 If you prefer a skinny loaf like French bread, you can make this bread that way.
 It's super good.
 When I make it this way, I spray the sides of the oven with water 2 minutes before putting the bread in the oven.
 Then I put it in the oven, close the door, and wait 1 minute.
 I open the door and spray the top and sides of the oven with water again, and then continue baking for about 35 to 40 minutes until the crust is nice and brown and the bread sounds hollow when you thump it.